 Where Can I Buy Stock Photos?
 Are there any Free Trials?

 The best place to buy stock photos is at stock photo agencies, online.
 The most popular ones have digital libraries with millions of images to choose from, all high quality and ready to be downloaded in a few simple clicks.

 How Can I Use Stock Photos?

-As long as they are labeled for commercial use, you can use stock photos in multiple designs and projects with a for-profit purpose, including websites, marketing and advertising, branding, and more.
 You can also use them in editorial work, such as publications and book illustrations for example.
 If the photos are labeled as Editorial, you can only use them for this end (never commercially).
-Plus, with an Extended license (available at most agencies too) you can also use the images in products for resale, earning your potential incomes.
+Plus, with an extended license (available at most agencies too) you can also use the images in products for resale, earning your potential incomes.

 The limitations in the usage of stock photos mostly refer to illegal or morally questionable topics.
 You cannot use images in content that refers to illegal activity or sensitive matters, like racism or violence.
 And of course, you cannot resell or redistribute the photos as they are, to anyone.
 Remember, you are not the owner of the photos, you only own a license to use them.

 What's In for Me in Using Stock Photos?